alex-sherman/alex-sherman.github.io/_projects/1-spectrum.md

 In my spare time I develop a game engine.
 The project started when I was in high school and has helped me to become the developer I am today.
 The engine has changed drastically from its beginnings and is getting close to a state where I would like to release it.
-Written entirely in C#, the Spectrum provides a graphics engine, physics engine, peer-to-peer networking service and an entity management system.
+Written entirely in C#, Spectrum provides a graphics engine, physics engine, a peer-to-peer networking service and an entity management system.
 Spectrum is entirely open source, and will soon be free to use.
-However, until I choose a license commercial use is prohibited under copyright law.

 [Example](http://defcon.faffgames.com)
 ---